 - Do not use too much fluoride.
 Use only a pea-sized amount of toothpaste for kids.
 (See important tips below.)
 Too much fluoride causes grey spots to appear on teeth and does not give additional strength to teeth.
 If you have any questions about the right amount, talk to your healthcare provider.

 - You should brush your child’s teeth until they are at least 6 years old.
-Once your child begins brushing their teeth themselves, you should still monitor them until they are about 9 years old to ensure they do not swallow the toothpaste and that they are learning good brushing and flossing habits until they are capable without monitoring.
+Once your child begins brushing their teeth themselves, you should still supervise as necessary to ensure they do not swallow the toothpaste and that they are learning good brushing and flossing habits until they are capable without monitoring.

 - Start oral hygiene early in your child’s life.

 - Use a wet gauze pad to wipe your baby’s gums after each feeding to remove plaque and milk residue.
 Remember that “baby bottle cavities” can result when an infant is allowed to nurse continuously from a bottle of juice, milk, or sugar water when put to bed.

 - Soft bristled toothbrushes are recommended for children.
 A child’s toothbrush is smaller than an adult’s and is available in both a baby size (for children up to age 6 or 7) and a junior size (age 7 to 10).

 - Children can usually remove plaque more easily with a brush having short and narrow bristles.

 - Mouth rinses and mouthwashes can cause serious illness and injury to children if they’re swallowed.
 These products should be kept out of the reach and sight of children.

 - Pay special attention to your oral care habits if you are pregnant or nursing and when your child begins teething.